-Peripheral artery disease (PAD) affects one in 20 middle-aged Americans and one in five people over age 70.
+Peripheral artery disease (PAD) affects 1 in 20 middle-aged Americans and 1 in 3 people older than 70.
 Sadly, this debilitating and potentially serious condition can fester for years without any symptoms—a recent study found that nearly 20 percent of patients with mild to moderate cardiovascular risk had PAD but didn’t know it.

 What Is Peripheral Artery Disease?